dosyago/dn/README.md

 ## How it works

-Uses Chrome DevTools to intercept all requests, and caches responses against a key made of (METHOD and URL) into an in memory map which it saves to disk every 10 seconds.
+Uses DevTools protocol to intercept all requests, and caches responses against a key made of (METHOD and URL) into an in memory map which it saves to disk every 10 seconds.

 ## So far